 The sheer variety and splendour of the colourful shop facades are something to behold.
-There’s something for everyone here —and a shopper’s dream come true.
+There’s something for everyone here and is a shopper’s dream come true.

 2. DUBAI AQUARIUM

-Also at the mall, you’ll find the largest suspended aquarium in the world.
+Also at the Dubai Mall, you’ll find the largest suspended aquarium in the world.
 The Dubai Aquarium, with over 10 million litres of water is home to more than 140 aquatic species, including sharks and rays.

 While you’re here, check out the electronic display (above the aquarium).
 This display is the current Guinness World Record holder for the highest resolution video, at a mammoth 17 billion pixels!
 Yes, I did say billion.